Type: Therapist, Therapy, Psychologist :

 Anagha Vidyasagar (She/Her)

-Anagha (She/Her) is a mental health therapist with 2 years of experience from Bengaluru who practices online and offline.
+Anagha (She/Her) is a 26 year old mental health therapist from Bengaluru.
+They practice online and offline.

 For Anagha Vidyasagar's contact details, click on the 'Reach Out' button on this page.
 Anagha Vidyasagar's email address and their website , will be emailed to you from our platform.
 Anagha Vidyasagar will be cc'd in that email, allowing you to reach out to them directly.